phelps-sg/scobre/readme.md

 ## Running the reconstructor

-The script replay.sh in the scripts directory can then be used retreive a time-series of the mid-price.
+The script `replay.sh` in the `scripts/` directory can then be used retreive a time-series of the mid-price.

 The following example will replay all recorded events for the asset with given